YottaDB/YDBDoc/ProgGuide/langfeat.rst

 A return value other than zero (0) indicates an error in translation, and is reported by a YottaDB error.

-If the length of the output argument is non-zero, YottaDB appends a secondary message of GTM-I-TEXT, containing the text found at the address of the output structure.
+If the length of the output argument is non-zero, YottaDB appends a secondary message of YDB-I-TEXT, containing the text found at the address of the output structure.

 YottaDB does not do any memory management related to the output argument - space for the output should be allocated by the external routine.
 The routine must place the returned environment specification at the address it has allocated and adjust the length accordingly.
 On a successful return, the return value should be zero.
 If the translation routine must communicate an error to YottaDB, it must return a non-zero value, and if it is to communicate additional error information, place the error text at the address where the environment would normally go and adjust the length to match the length of the error text.